Jojodicus/calunite/README.md

 If you want to use a hot-reloadable configuration, make sure to use a bind mount (directory path in volume specifier, not a regular file), as is also shown in the examples.
 This ensures that the file is synced between host and container.

+During a hot-reload, the **old content directory will be cleared entirely**, keep that in mind when mounting your own volumes ('/wwwdata' by default).
+If you want to include files other than ones specified in the 'config.yml', it's advised to do that via a [reverse proxy](#-reverse-proxy) or as a sub-path from your existing webserver.

 ## 🏎️ Deployment

 CalUnite uses [Docker](https://www.docker.com/) for deployment.
 Preferably, this is done via [Compose](https://docs.docker.com/compose/):